Champions League 2021/22: Which teams qualified and who will play in Europa & Conference League?

-What teams could still qualify for the Champions League?
+What teams qualified for the Champions League?

 Two of those emerge from the ‘champions path’, consisting only of domestic champions.

-Four others come from the ‘league path’ – those who have the opportunity due to coming second or third in those leagues which are highly ranked by UEFA but still below the biggest four.
+Four others come from the ‘league path’ – those who had the opportunity due to coming second or third in those leagues which are highly ranked by UEFA but still below the biggest four.

 Who has qualified for 2021/22 Europa League?